|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 For a streamlined way of creating Shader objects in HDRP, see Shader Graph.

 There are two built-in lighting models:

 BlinnPhong for specular lighting.
 The Lighting.cginc file inside Unity defines these models (Windows: <unity install path>/Data/CGIncludes/Lighting.cginc; macOS: /Applications/Unity/Unity.app/Contents/CGIncludes/Lighting.cginc).

 Sometimes you might want to use a custom lighting model.
-You can do this with Surface ShadersA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+You can do this with Surface ShadersA program that runs on the GPU.
 More info

 See in Glossary.
 A lighting model is simply a couple of Cg/HLSL functions that match some conventions.